-For more information on mental health, come see our mental health – Health Promotion Specialist in UCU203 or email us at firstname.lastname@example.org
+For more information on mental health, contact our mental health – Health Promotion Specialist at firstname.lastname@example.org.

 Mental Health Resources